Kuoy environmental activist, KHA Sros (on the left side)

 “When art is created, it expresses the time of the choreographer or artists but there is always a link to previous generations.” – YON Sokhorn, Arts Development Program Manager, Cambodian Living Arts

-Ahead of our 2020 Cultural Season – Expressing Identities: Them and Us, I caught up with four performers who we have commissioned to create dance works that explore and express the concept of identity within contemporary Cambodian society.
+Ahead of our 2020 Cultural Season – Expressing Identities: Them and Us, I caught up with three performers who we have commissioned to create dance works that explore and express the concept of identity within contemporary Cambodian society.

 Speaking with the artists, I heard repeatedly that identity is irreducible to a single dimension.
 Rather, identity is a complex layering of physical, socioeconomic, political and personal experiences.
 The interviews revealed that each artist has a unique interpretation of what it means to express identity.
 What follows are excerpts from these conversations, highlighting how dance is used to explore and communicate the many facets of identity and consequently, identity’s relationship to the broader societal context.